CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     - Subscription: **Leave the default Subscription (2)**
     - Resource group: Select **Appmod (3)** from the drop down list.
     - Location: **Enter the location for the region where you deployed all other resources (4)**
-    - Connect Azure AI Services or OpenAI: **Select the name for the OpenAI service instance that you deployed in challenge 01 (5)**
+    - Connect Azure AI Services or Azure OpenAI Service: **Select the name for the OpenAI service instance that you deployed in challenge 01 (5)**

       ![](../media/h161.png)